 Go big in Ontario

-Off the slopes, slow the pace down on a few leisurely turns around the 1-kilometre-long Woodview Mountaintop Skating loop.
+Off the slopes, slow the pace down on a few leisurely turns around the 0.6-mile-long Woodview Mountaintop Skating loop.
 Along the way take in Niagara Escarpment views by day and snow-laden-tree silhouettes at night on the illuminated route.
-Then shift into overdrive on the Ridge Runner Mountain Coaster, reaching speeds of up to 42 kilometres per hour on the 1-kilometre-long track.
+Then shift into overdrive on the Ridge Runner Mountain Coaster, reaching speeds of up to 26 miles per hour on the 0.6-mile-long track.
 Sink into both hot and cold pools at the nearby Scandinave Spa before curling up at a nearby inn, lodge, condo or townhome.

-Anchored by the highest vertical east of the Rockies, Le Massif de Charlevoix juts out from the Charlevoix region just over an hour’s drive northeast of Québec City.
+Anchored by the highest vertical east of the Rockies, Le Massif de Charlevoix juts out from the Charlevoix region just over an hour's drive northeast of Quebec City.
 Sitting on the north shore of the St. Lawrence River, the resort delivers sweeping waterway views from 53 scenic trails that spill down to the sea.
 Refuel at the Summit Cafeteria, which takes pride in not serving anything fried, then give the guided sled run a go.
 Lastly, kick back in three-storey forest chalets or slopeside tiny houses.

 Ski Canada Safety Tips